Nikhil-Wani/Advanced-Web-Programming/README.md

 With PHP you are not limited to output HTML.
 You can output images, PDF files, and even Flash movies.
 You can also output any text, such as XHTML and XML.

+# Bootstrap

+What is Bootstrap?

+Bootstrap is the most popular HTML, CSS and JavaScript framework for developing a responsive and mobile friendly website.
+1. It is absolutely free to download and use.
+2. It is a front-end framework used for easier and faster web development.
+3. It includes HTML and CSS based design templates for typography, forms, buttons, tables, navigation, modals, image carousels and many others.
+4. It can also use JavaScript plug-ins.
+5. It facilitates you to create responsive designs.

+Why use Bootstrap?

+Following are the main advantage of Bootstrap:

+1. It is very easy to use.
+Anybody having basic knowledge of HTML and CSS can use Bootstrap.
+2. It facilitates users to develop a responsive website.
+3. It is compatible on most of browsers like Chrome, Firefox, Internet Explorer, Safari and Opera etc.

+What is a responsive website?

+A website is called responsive website which can automatically adjust itself to look good on all devices, from smart phones to desktops etc.

+What Bootstrap package contains?

+1. Scaffolding: Bootstrap provides a basic structure with Grid System, link styles, and background.

+2. CSS: Bootstrap comes with the feature of global CSS settings, fundamental HTML elements style and an advanced grid system.

+3. Components: Bootstrap contains a lot of reusable components built to provide iconography, dropdowns, navigation, alerts, pop-overs, and much more.

+4. JavaScript Plugins: Bootstrap also contains a lot of custom jQuery plugins.
+You can easily include them all, or one by one.

+5. Customize: Bootstrap components are customizable and you can customize Bootstrap's components, LESS variables, and jQuery plugins to get your own style.